About Chicago Exotics Animal Hospital

 DVM is one of

-our part-time veterinarians.
+Michigan State College of Veterinary Medicine.
 She loves exotic medicine, but

 also practices emergency, acupuncture and chiropractic medicine.
 She

 is pictured below holding a Lemur from the Torango Zoo.

 joined our staff in 2011.
 She pictured above.

 She received her DVM from University of Illinois